 Since its first recording session in 1924, The Cleveland Orchestra has been among the most acclaimed and recorded orchestras in the world.
 The Orchestra’s performances have been heard by millions through radio and television broadcasts, on LPs, CDs, DVDs, and via internet downloads.

-More recently, Franz and the Orchestra have also created a set of Brahms orchestral works, including the four symphonies, two piano concertos, and violin concerto.
+Franz and the Orchestra have also created a set of Brahms orchestral works, including the four symphonies, two piano concertos, and violin concerto.
 With Cleveland, he has also released a recording of Beethoven’s Ninth Symphony as well as an all-Wagner album featuring soprano Measha Brueggergosman.
-In addition, in recent seasons the Orchestra has recorded a series of albums with longtime guest artist Mitusko Uchida.
+In addition, in recent seasons the Orchestra has recorded a series of albums with longtime guest artist Mitsuko Uchida.

 A New Century product package photograph by Hilary Bovay.